stefan22/nodejs-basics/mongoCRUD/mongooseTest/goose.md

-## REST API with Express, MongoDB and Mongoose:
+## REST API with Express, MongoDB and Mongoose: (end-to-end implementation)

-Full-fledged REST API server with Express, MongoDB and Mongoose schemas and models (end to end implementation)

 > a GET request coming from the client, means that the client wants to retrieve data
 > from the server and in order to get this data, the request will have to be handle